deadworm/GaussforSQC/Sample/ReadMe.txt

-So, with those coefficients for normal form of second quantization Hamiltonian in output files Hv.txt and Ht.txt, The numerical result of ground state of your system can be get by exact diagonalization or other methods like DMRG.
+So, with those coefficients for normal form of second quantization Hamiltonian in output files Hv.txt and Ht.txt, the numerical result of ground state of your system can be get by exact diagonalization or other methods like DMRG.